moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribes-blocked format title="MOQT SUBSCRIBES_BLOCKED Message"}

-* Maximum Subscribe ID: The new Maximum Subscribe ID for the session.
-If a
+* Maximum Subscribe ID: The Maximum Subscribe ID for the session on which the subscriber
-Subscribe ID equal or larger than this is received in any message, including
-SUBSCRIBE, the publisher MUST close the session with an error of
-'Too Many Subscribes'.
+is blocked.
 More on Subscribe ID in {{message-subscribe-req}}.

 ## ANNOUNCE {#message-announce}